Risk aversion can promote cooperation: Microscopic stochastic simulations

 \subsection{Numerical determination of Nash equilibria}

-In this section, we delve into the risk averse case using numerical simulations.
+In this section, we delve into the risk-averse case using numerical simulations.
 Our main goal is to determine the Nash equilibria using the risk aversion utility function for the different games of section \ref{sec:riskaversion}.
 In particular, we want to numerically determine the minimum payout $p_X^{\rm min}(c)$ for given confidence levels $\alpha$ and verify the emergence of cooperation in these models.
 The risk aversion confidence level $\alpha$ is evaluated by averaging over a time interval $\Delta t$.
 We incorporate this into the simulation algorithms presented in \cref{sec:simalg}.
-We then perform simulations for the risk averse case for the PD, SH and HD games, and we show the risk averse utilities obtained for different values of $\alpha$ and $\Delta t$ in \cref{fig:profitRatioPD_risk_stoch,fig:profitRatioSH_risk_stoch,fig:profitRatioHD_risk_stoch}, respectively for each game.
+We then perform simulations for the risk-averse case for the PD, SH and HD games, and we show the risk-averse utilities obtained for different values of $\alpha$ and $\Delta t$ in \cref{fig:profitRatioPD_risk_stoch,fig:profitRatioSH_risk_stoch,fig:profitRatioHD_risk_stoch}, respectively for each game.

 In the three games investigated numerically in \cref{fig:profitRatioPD_risk_stoch,fig:profitRatioSH_risk_stoch,fig:profitRatioHD_risk_stoch}, we observe that a higher level of risk aversion (larger $\alpha$) consistently leads to cooperation.
 We also observe non-trivial emergence of Nash equilibria depending on the degree of risk aversion $\alpha$ as well as on the time interval $\Delta t$ used to average it.
 For instance, in \cref{fig:profitRatioHD_risk_stoch} for $\alpha=0.95$ and $\Delta t = 4.0$, we note that there is one Nash equilibrium at $c=1$ and another one around $c=0.6$.
 As we decrease the time interval to $\Delta t=1$, one Nash equilibria disappears while another Nash equilibrium emerges at $c=0$, and similarly for $\Delta t=0.5$, another non-trivial Nash equilibrium emerges at around $c=0.4$.
 All the results of exhibited in \cref{fig:profitRatioPD_risk_stoch,fig:profitRatioSH_risk_stoch,fig:profitRatioHD_risk_stoch} match the corresponding results in section \ref{sec:riskaversion} which were based on the lower bound for the risk utility, confirming the existence of the novel Nash equilibria.
 We also note that we have only presented numerical simulations for scenario (a) but we are confident that the same match would be obtained if we would perform simulations for scenarios (b) and (c).